MyPathologyReport

 September 24, 2023

-CD30 is a protein made by activated immune cells such as T cells and B cells.
-Greater than normal levels of CD30 is also made by some types of cancer that start from T cells or B cells, such as anaplastic large cell lymphoma and Hodgkin lymphoma.
+CD30 is a protein made primarily by activated immune cells such as T cells and B cells.
+Some types of cancers that start from T cells or B cells, such as anaplastic large cell lymphoma and Hodgkin lymphoma also express CD30.
 The tumour cells in embryonal carcinoma, a type of cancer that often involves the male testis, also make CD30.

 Pathologists often test for CD30 to determine if the changes seen under the microscope are associated with a CD30-producing tumour, such as anaplastic large cell lymphoma, Hodgkin lymphoma, or embryonal carcinoma.
 This is particularly important for anaplastic large cell lymphoma and Hodgkin lymphoma because the tumour cells in these types of cancer can be difficult to see on the routinely performed hematoxylin and eosin (H&E) stained slide.